Nerwyn/material-rounded-theme/README.md

 Don't like the blue accents?
 You can choose a different Material You base color!
 See below for more.
 Also requires card-mod.

-This theme also includes "Transparent Card" versions with card backgrounds that match the view background.
+This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.

 ## Screenshots